 - What relevant work experience have you completed or have organised in the near future that makes you a good candidate?
 What did you learn from it in terms of skills and knowledge?

 - How might your extracurricular activities and/or hobbies outside of your academic studies help you with your nursing studies?
 What skills, knowledge and experience have you gained, such as teamwork and communication, prove useful in a nursing environment?

 - What do you hope to do with your nursing degree once you have completed it?
 Try to be specific here, but if you're still not sure exactly what sort of nursing role you hope to apply for, try to at least show you have some idea of what you are going to do once you have left university.

 Admissions tutors want to see you have thought carefully about your subject choice and that you have presented yourself in the best possible light to demonstrate why you would make an excellent student on their nursing course.

-For more help and advice on writing your nursing personal statement, check out these resources:
+For more help and advice on writing your nursing personal statement, take a look at these resources at Studential: